salsita/react-training/README.md

 ### Routes
 Location: `src/routing/routes.js`

-* Create a new route called `users.create` for the form that creates a new user
+* Create a new route `const USER_CREATE = 'users.create'` for the form that creates a new user

 ### UsersEffects
 Location: `src/modules/users/users-effects.js`